Rashid Khan: Test cricket

 In May 2018, he was named in Afghanistan's squad for their inaugural Test match, played against India.
 He made his Test debut for Afghanistan, against India, on 14 June 2018.
 On his Test debut he conceded 154 runs in the first innings of the match, becoming the first bowler to concede more than 150 runs in their inaugural Test appearance of any player's country.
-Rashid's figures of 2 for 154 in the first innings was also the highest number of runs conceded by a bowler in country's inaugural Test match, beating the previous record held by Amir Elahi, who conceded 134 runs during Pakistan's debut Test against India in 1952.
-During the Afghanistan's inaugural test match he along with Wafadar set a new record for becoming the first pair of teenagers to concede more than 100 runs each in nation's inaugural Test match.
+Rashid's figures of 2 for 154 in the first innings was also the highest number of runs conceded by a bowler in a country's inaugural Test match, beating the previous record held by Amir Elahi, who conceded 134 runs during Pakistan's debut Test against India in 1952.
+During the Afghanistan's inaugural test match he along with Wafadar set a new record for becoming the first pair of teenagers to concede more than 100 runs each in a nation's inaugural Test match.

 In February 2019, he was named in Afghanistan's Test squad for their one-off match against Ireland in India.
 In the second innings, he took five wickets for 82 runs, becoming the first bowler for Afghanistan to take a five-wicket haul in a Test match.

 2019 Cricket World Cup

 In April 2019, he was named in Afghanistan's squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named him as one of the five exciting talents making their Cricket World Cup debut.
 On 1 June 2019, in Afghanistan's opening match against Australia, Khan played in his 100th international cricket match.
-This included one game with a World XI side in the Hurricane Relief T20 Challenge in May 2018.
+This included one game with a World XI team in the Hurricane Relief T20 Challenge in May 2018.
 Three days later, against Sri Lanka, Khan played in his 100th international match for Afghanistan.
 On 18 June 2019, in the match against England, Rashid bowled the most expensive spell in a Cricket World Cup match, conceding 110 runs from his nine overs.